Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Covariant phase space formalism: Geometric structure and mathematical tools

 \subsection{Geometric tools of CPSF: Variational bi-complex}

 In this {sub}section, we introduce the geometric tools of both spacetime and field space in parallel. \paragraph{Coordinates.} {To perform calculus on manifolds, we need to introduce charts or coordinate systems.
 In the spacetime, we use coordinates denoted by \( x^\mu \), where \( \mu = 0,1,\dots,d-1 \).
-In a similar way, in the field space, the coordinates are given by the fundamental or dynamical fields of a given theory.
+Similarly, in the field space, the coordinates are given by the fundamental or dynamical fields of a given theory.
 We denote these dynamical fields as \( \phi^{I}(x) \), {where $I=1,\cdots,D$ labels the $D$ discrete field components}.
-Note that $\phi^I(x)$ may be scalars, vectors, forms or a generic tensor on spacetime.
+Note that $\phi^I(x)$ may be scalars, vectors, forms, or a generic tensor on spacetime. {In our notation, \( \phi^I \) denotes a coordinate on the field space, whereas \( \phi^I(x) \) denotes the corresponding spacetime field evaluated at the spacetime point \(x\).
+Nonetheless, after \eqref{One-form-field-space} and since there will be no confusion, we will ease the notation and simply use $\phi^I$, dropping an explicit mention of the $(x)$-dependence.} Just as spacetime is described by a finite set of coordinates, field space is a manifold whose coordinates form an infinite-dimensional set.
 The collection of all dynamical fields will be denoted by \( \Phi = \{\phi^I\} \).
-Just as spacetime is described by a finite set of coordinates, field space is a manifold whose coordinates form an infinite-dimensional set.}

 \paragraph{Tangent space.} At each point on a manifold, there exists a vector space of the same dimension as the manifold, known as the tangent space.
 In the case of spacetime, the tangent space is spanned by the basis vectors \(\partial_\mu\), and any vector field is written as a linear combination of these basis vectors $V(x)=V^{\mu}(x)\,\partial_{\mu}$.
 In parallel with spacetime, we introduce a basis on the tangent space of field space as follows {$\fspartial_I :=\frac{\fspartial}{\fspartial \phi^{I}(x)}$}.
-Then, any vector field on field space is written as follows
+Then, any vector field on the field space is written as follows

 As the notation implies, we use Einstein's summation convention also in the field space.
 This notation will be used consistently throughout the paper. \paragraph{Cotangent space.} The dual space of the tangent space is known as the cotangent space.
 In spacetime, the basis dual to the tangent space basis vectors is given by \( \mathrm{d}x^\mu \), satisfying the property $\partial_{\mu}(\mathrm{d}x^{\nu}) = \delta^{\nu}_{\mu}$.
 Any arbitrary 1-form in the spacetime can be written as $\omega(x)=\omega_{\mu}(x)\, \d{}x^{\mu}$.
 One can similarly introduce the cotangent space of the field space.
 We denote the corresponding basis on the cotangent space with $\delta \phi^I$ with the following property